 * Xilinx jumps on $35 bln buyout deal from AMD

-NEW YORK, Oct 27 (Reuters) - Stocks on Wall Street closed little changed on Tuesday, with the Dow and S&P 500 dipping on disappointing earnings and little hope for a U.S. coronavirus stimulus before Election Day, though the Nasdaq rose ahead of big technology company results.
+NEW YORK, Oct 27 (Reuters) - Stocks on Wall Street were little changed on Tuesday, with the Dow and S&P 500 dipping on disappointing earnings and dimmer hopes for a U.S. coronavirus stimulus before Election Day, though the Nasdaq rose ahead of big technology company results.

 Investor sentiment sagged after the White House said a deal on COVID-19 relief could come in “weeks,” meaning a deal is unlikely before the Nov.
 3 election.

 Caterpillar Inc fell 2.79% and 3M Co slipped 1.68% after both of the industrial companies reported a decline in quarterly earnings.

 “This pullback that we’ve seen is a little bit more of a risk-off move as an additional stimulus package now has been pushed aside,” Kevin Flanagan, head of fixed income strategy at WisdomTree Investments, said.
 “That led to some disappointment.”

 On Monday, the three major U.S. stock indexes slid to their lowest in almost four weeks on a record number of new coronavirus cases in the United States and some European countries, and as the elusive stimulus rattled investors.

 Sectors sensitive to economic growth took a hit.
 The S&P 500 banks index and the S&P energy sector shed about 1% each.